 The result is not mentioned in the Sanskrit text in any of the results related to renunciation, but it is clearly rebirth in heaven, as we see from the wish-fulfilling tree and the kinnaras.
 On the far right we see someone sat with his two consorts, and the attendants line up once again to serve him.

-The last of the paragraphs in the text does not, for once list causes and results, but ten confidences.
-Although we know of the four confidences of the Buddha, these concern monastics, and as far as I know this list only occurs in this text.
+The last of the paragraphs in the text does not, for once, list causes and results, but ten confidences.
+Although we know of the four confidences of the Buddha, the ones listed here concern monastics, and as far as I know this list only occurs in this text.

 Health and Wealth